Introducing Our Rant Against Bilibili Inc.

 Bilibili Inc. (NASDAQ: BILI) Ownership Details

-The securities firm Alibaba Group Holding Ltd holds 10.0 million shares of BILI, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 3.22%, and the holding percentage of shares is valued at 256.0 million.
+The securities firm Yiheng Capital Management, L.P. holds 10.25 million shares of BILI, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 3.14%, and the holding percentage of shares is valued at 265.27 million.

 An overview of Bilibili Inc.’s technicals